polemical poetry to prickle the politics of "permanent austerity"

 But we don’t only want Militant Thistles to be defined by what it’s against: we also want it to serve as a kind of poetry petition, promoting and arguing for the kind of things we want to see in British society, even if these are so many ‘castles in the air’ in light –or rather dark– of a five year Tory rule ahead.

-We want to see the following: a reintroduction of private rent controls; more social and council house building; the introduction of an authentic national living wage; a Robin Hood (Tobin) Tax; the reconstitution of university grants, EMAs and the Independent Living Fund; the renationalisation of all public services (most urgently, rail); a repealing of the NHS and Welfare ‘reforms’; and not least the scrapping of the bedroom tax, the scabrous Atos Work Capability Assessments, and morally reprehensible “homeless spikes”.
+We want to see the following: a reintroduction of private rent controls; more social and council house building; the introduction of an authentic national living wage; a Robin Hood (Tobin) Tax; the reconstitution of university grants, EMAs and the Independent Living Fund; the renationalisation of all public services (most urgently, rail); a repealing of the NHS and Welfare ‘reforms’; the introduction of a Basic Citizen Income; and the scrapping of the bedroom tax, the scabrous Atos Work Capability Assessments, and reprehensible “homeless spikes”.